hobisho/Taiko/README.md

             https://docs.google.com/spreadsheets/d/1kjrQCERIihmhQPYSOelu16bpeJ-HKneBj5-dkoc2wRs/edit#gid=0

 # v2
+      1 select song:
-      1 unzip:
+            一 unzip:
                   to unzip all zip file which put in sub folder and all of them are in a big roof folder

-      2 opentja:
+            二 selectsong:
                   select all level 6~7 from the roof folder and put them in level 6~7 folder    (Taiko-switch\level 6~7)

-      3 open-self:
+            三 open-self:
                   made opentja by myself but not finish

+      2 split_song:
+            一 readdata:
+                  extract_level_value(folder_path):out put array which write in tja file [LEVEL,BPM,OFFSET,]

+            二